christopherslee/intro_to_metaprogramming/README.md

 Great, we finished Lesson 1, which was mostly just making sure you're all setup properly for the real lessons.
 You probably are also slightly peeved at the reptitive nature of the code in the ``Customer`` class.
 Good!
+That was part of the point!

 Sending Messages Programatically
 --------------------------------

 You may recall that invoking methods in Ruby sends messages to objects to query and manipulate them.
 Convenientely ``Object`` has a ``send`` method we can use to send a message dynamically at runtime.

     class Echo
       def message(str)